 Applications:

 Metal bond diamond wheels feature diamonds embedded in a metal matrix which is typically composed of bronze, steel, or other metals.
 These wheels are known for their durability and long life, making them ideal for rough grinding applications where wheel wear rate on the cutting edge is a concern.
 Metal bonds hold their grit well, providing a high degree of abrasion resistance which is crucial when working with hard, brittle materials.
+Because the bond is harder than resin bonds, metal bond wheels maintain their shape longer and are commonly used in high-precision or high-volume grinding applications.

 Applications:

-Vitrified bond diamond wheels use a glass-based bonding material that offers excellent rigidity and thermal stability.
 These wheels are known for their ability to maintain form and size over extended use, which makes them ideal for precision grinding applications where dimensional accuracy is paramount.
 Vitrified bonds are less sensitive to heat, allowing them to operate at higher speeds without degrading the diamond grit.

 Applications:

-Electroplated diamond wheels consist of a single layer of diamond particles bonded to the wheel by a nickel matrix.
-This setup allows for very sharp, aggressive grinding action and makes these wheels suitable for applications requiring high precision and fine surface finishes.
+Electroplated diamond wheels allow for very sharp, aggressive grinding action and make these wheels suitable for applications requiring high precision and fine surface finishes.
 Electroplated wheels are not typically suited for heavy-duty grinding but excel in specialized applications where dimensional accuracy and surface quality are critical.

 Applications: